rash098/Buildathon_answers_me/README.md

   and functions I've been working on (as well as a few by @HugoGiraudel).

   (* = still entirely optional if you prefer vanilla CSS :)

+- Securely executes queries by escaping them with real_escape_string

 - A ton of other stuff.